andyruwruw/sovereign-2/README.md

 80% of the code and functions were THERE, I just lacked the time to sit down for hours programming in buttons to displaying them.

-You can find that failed project here. sovereign.andrewdanielyoung.com
+You can find that failed project [here](http://sovereign.andrewdanielyoung.com/).

-I abandoned that and worked on my labs and other fun projects -- like a website that will 100% give you a seizure. seizure.andrewdanielyoung.com
+I abandoned that and worked on my labs and other fun projects -- [like a website that will 100% give you a seizure.](http://seizure.andrewdanielyoung.com/).

 Then we learned about Vue in class!
 I knew I had two weeks til my Creative Project using Vue was due, so I got a head start.